-Striking repairs and maintenance workers employed by Mears in Manchester are to hold a demonstration outside the headquarters of Northwards Housing today, calling on the organisation to intercede in a dispute over pay.
+Striking Mears repairs and maintenance workers in Manchester will demonstrate outside Northwards Housing’s headquarters today, urging the organisation to intervene in a pay dispute.

-The workers, members of the Unite union, are employed by Mears and joint venture company Manchester Working, on social housing repairs and maintenance contracts within the city.
+Members of the Unite union are employed by Mears and its joint venture company Manchester Working on social housing repairs and maintenance contracts throughout the city.

-They are holding their fourth day of strike action in a dispute over differing rates of pay between workers doing the same work, which the union claims can be as much as £3,500.
+They are on strike for the fourth day in a row over disparities in pay between workers doing the same job, which the union claims can be as much as £3,500.

-The dispute saw industrial action begin earlier this month, with rolling strike days on the Monday, Thursday and Friday of each week.
+The strike began earlier this month, with rolling strike days on Mondays, Thursdays, and Fridays of each week.

-“The demonstration will ensure that bosses at Northwards can no longer pretend they do not know what is happening on their contract and ignore the anger and frustration of the workforce.
-Our members do not take strike action lightly and the scale of this dispute demonstrates the anger of our members.”
+“The demonstration will ensure that Northwards bosses can no longer pretend they don’t know what’s going on with their contract and ignore the workforce’s anger and frustration.”
+Our members do not take strike action lightly, and the magnitude of this dispute demonstrates their rage.”

-In a statement issued after the rolling programme of industrial action began, Mears said it had made every effort to resolve the dispute.
-“In November last year, Unite and UCATT rejected our offer to increase pay by 8% – an average increase of £1,800 per employee – and also our offer to eliminate all differentials within trade categories,” said a spokesperson for Mears.
+Mears said in a statement issued after the rolling strike began that it had made every effort to resolve the dispute.
+“In November last year, Unite and UCATT rejected our offer to increase pay by 8% – an average increase of £1,800 per employee – as well as our offer to eliminate all differentials within trade categories,” Mears said in a statement.

-Northwards Housing, an ALMO, manages around 13,000 homes in north Manchester on behalf of the city council.
+On behalf of the city council, Northwards Housing, an ALMO, manages approximately 13,000 homes in north Manchester.

-In a statement issued by Northwards Housing, a senior management spokesperson said, the organisation cannot make any comment about the details of the dispute, which is between Mears and its workforce.
+A senior management spokesperson for Northwards Housing stated in a statement that the organisation cannot comment on the specifics of the dispute, which is between Mears and its workforce.

-“We are, of course, aware of the dispute but Northwards Housing has no legal right to interfere in a private company’s industrial relations,” the spokesperson said.
+“Of course, we are aware of the dispute, but Northwards Housing has no legal right to intervene in the labour relations of a private company,” the spokesperson said.

-“The union’s statement that ‘Northwards Housing is responsible for letting the contracts’ is not correct.
-In fact, when the previous contract expired, Manchester City Council led the reprocurement which was undertaken strictly in accordance with legally binding EU regulations.
+“The union’s claim that ‘Northwards Housing is responsible for contract letting’ is incorrect.
+When the previous contract expired, Manchester City Council led the reprocurement, which was carried out in strict accordance with legally binding EU regulations.

-“We hope that Mears will be able to resolve its issues with its workforce quickly.
-In the meantime, we are working with our contractor to ensure, as far as possible, that there is no inconvenience to our residents.”
+“We are hopeful that Mears will be able to resolve its workforce issues quickly.”
+Meanwhile, we are working with our contractor to ensure that our residents are inconvenienced as little as possible.”